Ireland–Ukraine relations

-The Embassy of Ukraine in Ireland is the diplomatic mission of Ukraine in Ireland.
-It is located in the capital of Ireland, Dublin.
+Ireland–Ukraine relations are foreign relations between the Republic of Ireland and Ukraine.

+Both countries are full members of the Council of Europe and of the Organization for Security and Co-operation in Europe.

 History

 Ireland recognized Ukraine on 31 December 1991.
 Diplomatic relations were established shortly after on 1 April 1992.

 Ukraine opened its embassy in Ireland in August 2003.
+Ireland has an embassy in Kyiv since June 2021.